For Ice Cube … one respectful rejoinder: The n-word belongs to America

 Language is an interactive experience.
 The roles of sender and receiver are always changing; the users of language are always changing; their relationship with the origins of a word are always changing.
 It’s that evolving interplay that is the interaction that’s basic to the use of any and every word in the language.

-Using the word is a problem for white Americans, and with good reason; there’s almost no social context for its use that’s benign enough to them to get away with.
+Using the n-word is a problem for white Americans, and with good reason; there’s almost no social context for its use that’s benign enough for them to get away with.
 But in a deeper, broader context — one that involves taking responsibility for something, as opposed to possession of something— the word’s there for the taking for any with the courage, or the nerve, to do it.
 To do that would be to understand:

 The n-word is America’s word, not exclusively but significantly enough — and much of the racial dilemma that confronts this nation today stems from the refusal of restive, angry, xenophobic Americans to own the fact of their role in that dilemma, to own their place in that word and its role in the national life.